 Next Steps

-Although no arrests have been made, it’s likely just a matter of time.
+Although no arrests have been made, it’s likely just a matter of time before law enforcement closes in on the ransomware groups.
 The data retrieved from infected computers provides more than enough leads for investigators to follow.
 As for the criminals, the seizure of these exchanges may be the last safe transaction they ever make.

 To learn more about how Hudson Rock protects companies from imminent intrusions caused by info-stealer infections of employees, partners, and users, as well as how we enrich existing cybersecurity solutions with our cybercrime intelligence API, please schedule a call with us, here: https://www.hudsonrock.com/schedule-demo